 The Board of Directors has historically chosen to combine the positions of Chief Executive Officer and Chairman of the Board so that the same person serves in both roles.
-In February 2017 the Board appointed Jonathan D. Rich as the Executive Chairman of the Board given the Board believed Dr. Rich was the best person to carry out the role of Executive Chairman in an effective manner for a transition period following his retirement as Chief Executive Officer in February 2017.
-Dr. Rich has advised the Board of his intention to retire as Executive Chairman and member of the Board effective February 1.
-2018.
 While the Board believes it is important that the Company retain the organizational flexibility to determine whether the roles of Chief Executive Officer and Chairman of the Board are separated or combined, the Board believes that combining the positions of Chief Executive Officer and Chairman is in the Company's best interest.
 This arrangement provides the benefit of having our Chief Executive Officer, the individual with primary responsibility for managing the Company's day-to-day operations, chair regular Board meetings as the Board discusses key business and strategic issues.
-Coupled with a Lead Independent Director, a position that the Board will address in the near future, the structure affords strong independent board leadership and engagement and oversight of management, promotes cohesiveness, and also allows for better alignment of strategic development and execution, more effective implementation of strategic initiatives, and clearer accountability for success or failure.
+Coupled with a Lead Independent Director, the structure affords strong independent board leadership and engagement and oversight of management, promotes cohesiveness, and also allows for better alignment of strategic initiatives, and clearer accountability for success or failure.